by Janis / 16 comments - Orginally published:6th September 2019

 A mature bartender stands behind a traditional marble-topped counter in a bar in the Barrio Santa Cruz area of Seville.
 Legs of Iberico ham hang from the ceiling rafters.

-A typical bar
+A typical bar in the historic centre of Seville

 Although, don't just take our word for it, treat yourself.
 Here are a few of Seville's charming qualities that I'm sure like us you won't be able to resist for a little winter break;

 One of my favourite eras in architecture is most definitely Moorish.
-I just love it, it’s both beautiful and rustic at the same time, and you feel that the ancient walls and ramparts have a million stories to tell.
+I just love it; it's both beautiful and rustic at the same time, and you feel that the ancient walls and ramparts have a million stories to tell.

 Tourist pleasure boats line the edges of the Guadalquivir river in front of the Moorish Torre del Oro.